-Writers Write is your one-stop resource for writers and this post is about 58 famous writers and their addictions.
+Writers Write is a resource for writers and this post is about 58 famous writers and their addictions.

 Famous Writers and their Addictions – Writers of Substance (Abuse)